WDC 65C02

 was officially released sometime shortly after.
-WDC licensed the design to Synertek, NCR, GTE, and Rockwell Semiconductor.
+WDC licensed the design to Synertek, NCR, GTE Microcircuits, and Rockwell Semiconductor.
 Rockwell's primary interest was in the embedded market and asked for several new commands to be added to aid in this role.
 These were later copied back into the baseline version, at which point WDC added two new commands of their own to create the W65C02.
 Sanyo later licensed the design as well, and Seiko Epson produced a further modified version as the HuC6280.

 Early versions used 40-pin DIP packaging, and were available in 1, 2 and 4 MHz versions, matching the speeds of the original nMOS versions.
 Later versions were produced in PLCC and QFP packages, as well as PDIP, and with much higher clock speed ratings.
 The current version from WDC, the W65C02S-14 has a fully static core and officially runs at speeds up to 14 MHz when powered at 5 volts.